Rosemarys Farm to Fork Meal Prep

 The paleo diet may seem restrictive, but it actually crosses off a lot of items that most diets already ask you to avoid – like high-fructose corn syrup or highly processed snacks.

-As long as you can stick to fruits and vegetables, lean meats, and nuts, and 'good oils' you’ll be eating like our ancestors did which could help you perform at optimum levels, have higher energy, and feel better!
+As long as you can stick to fruits and vegetables, lean meats, and nuts, and 'good oils' you’ll be eating like our body was designed to which could help you perform at optimum levels, have higher energy, feel better, and look fantastic!

 Of course, the key to doing well in any diet is to have a variety of delicious alternatives.